torvalds/linux/Documentation/timers/hpet.rst

 independent of each other ... these share a counter, complicating resets.

 HPET devices can support two interrupt routing modes.
-In one mode, the comparators are additional interrupt sources with no particular system role.
+In one mode, the comparators are additional interrupt sources with yes particular system role.
 Many x86 BIOS writers don't route HPET interrupts at all, which prevents use of that mode.
 They support the other "legacy replacement" mode where the first two comparators block interrupts from 8254 timers